Australia's mental health system

 National developments since 2020

-This timeline covers some key events since 2020 that have impacted mental health related service activity in Australia.
+There have been number of changes since the start of the COVID-19 pandemic in 2020 that have impacted mental health related service activity in Australia.
 For more detail, refer to the Services Activity Monitoring section.

 Figure 1: National developments